 Why do Traffic Breaks Occur?

 Traffic breaks are typically created in order to clear dangerous areas from traffic.
 They are a very rare occurrence however, and are only performed if absolutely necessary.
 If an accident occurs on a highway, there will likely be debris on the road.
 To clear this debris, traffic breaks alleviate vehicles from endangering traffic patrol officers, or whoever is in charge of clearing the wreckage site.
 Sometimes a traffic break can be used to allow a stalling vehicle to safely shift over to the shoulder of the highway.
 In much more rare cases, traffic breaks can occur in order to clear highways for police chase purposes.
 A get away-vehicle or hit-and-run car is a danger to themselves and others.
-For this reason, police are known to clear road ways for the interest of public safety, if an unlawful driver is out of control.
+For this reason, police are known to use traffic breaks in order to clear road ways for the interest of public safety, if an unlawful driver is out of control.
 A traffic break has even been performed for the sake of helping an airplane emergency land on a highway.

 How a Traffic Break is Performed

 - A highway patrol officer arrives at the place where an accident has occurred

 - The officer radios to a fellow officer, communicating intent to start a traffic break

 - The second officer merges into traffic before the accident location

 - This officer turns on sirens and weaves across numerous highway lanes, signaling a traffic break